-Equipment financing can also help a business obtain a dump truck.
-Some lenders may consider a dump truck heavy equipment and handle financing of this hard business asset as they would other machinery like construction equipment or commercial hardware.
+Equipment financing can also help a business obtain all types of dump trucks and equipment.
+Some lenders may consider a dump truck to be heavy equipment and handle financing of this hard business asset as they would other machinery like construction equipment or commercial hardware.
 Traditional banks, alternative lenders, and specialized equipment creditors offer heavy equipment financing programs.
 Since the truck itself acts as collateral, this option is more easily achieved than some alternatives.
 Often, a borrower will need to make a small down payment on the equipment as part of the financing agreement.

 Below, we’ve included information on some of the most popular alternative lenders that offer small business loans and dump truck financing.

 Balboa Capital is an online lender that provides equipment loans, business loans, and lines of credit to growing companies.

 |Requirements:||One year in business, $100K annual revenue, “decent” FICO credit score|